Mutual Aid

 Build a Squad

 Build a group of 3-6 people who have similar resistance values and priorities.
 Plan an action together.
 Pick something simple: a protest, calling Senators, writing postcards.
-You’re laying foundations for a core group you trust.
+You’re laying foundations for a core group you trust, so start small.

 Build a Squad Find Out How »